evergreen-ci/evergreen/docs/Project-Configuration/Controlling-when-tasks-run.md

 Cron activates build variants or tasks on existing mainline commits based on a specified schedule using UTC timezone and [cron syntax](https://crontab.guru/) or descriptors such as [@daily](https://pkg.go.dev/github.com/robfig/cron).
 For example, if set up to run daily, it’ll activate the most recent build variant at that time daily (it will not create any new tasks, only activate existing ones).
 This is ideal for activating tasks/variants based on regular intervals tied to project commit activity.

-Cron can be specified in the buildvariants section in the project config file on a build variant or task level.
+Cron can be specified in the buildvariants section in the project configuration file on a build variant or task level.

 #### Example